SUBHANGI-DHASMANA/investing101/README.md

    ```

 3. Get your Supabase URL and API key from the project settings and add them to your environment variables

-## Deployment

-### Frontend (Vercel)
-1. Push your code to a GitHub repository
-2. Import the repository in Vercel
-3. Configure environment variables
-4. Deploy

-### Backend
-1. Deploy to your preferred hosting platform (Heroku, AWS, etc.)
-2. Configure environment variables

 ## License